 Is Now The Time?

-We cheer for everyone who is making the lives of others easier through technology, but in case of Paychex we will be cheering from the sidelines.
-Its revenue growth has been very weak, and analysts expect growth rates to deteriorate from there.
-And while its bountiful generation of free cash flow empowers it to invest in growth initiatives, unfortunately gross margins aren't as good as other tech businesses we look at.
+We cheer for everyone who's making the lives of others easier through technology, but in case of Paychex, we'll be cheering from the sidelines.
+Its revenue growth has been very weak over the last two years, and analysts expect growth to deteriorate from here.
+And while its bountiful generation of free cash flow empowers it to invest in growth initiatives, unfortunately, its gross margins aren't as good as other tech businesses we look at.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
-We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.
+We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.